rockhopsoft/survloop/README.md

 ### Initialize Survloop Installation

-Then browsing to the home page should prompt you to create the first admin user account:
+Then browsing to the home page should prompt you to create the first admin user account:<br />
 http://survloop.local

-If everything looks janky, then manually load the style sheets, etc:
+If everything looks janky, then manually load the style sheets, etc:<br />
 http://survloop.local/css-reload

-After logging in as an admin, this link rebuilds many supporting files:
+After logging in as an admin, this link rebuilds many supporting files:<br />
 http://survloop.local/dashboard/settings?refresh=2

 ### Other Package Installation